dart-lang/leak_tracker/documentation/AUTOSNAPSHOTTING.md

 TODO (polina-c): add link to DEvTools help section.

+## Configure auto-snapshotting

+Use the function `autoSnapshotOnMemoryOveruse` to configure auto-snapshotting.
+We recommend to have autosnapshotting off by default, with possibility to enable it via command line arguments in case of memory issues.

+See example in

 ## Lumitations

-Enabled for: Dart debug and release modes (that are Flutter debug and profile modes).
+**Enabled for:** Dart debug and release modes (that are Flutter debug and profile modes).
-Disabled for: Dart product mode (that is Flutter release mode).
+**Disabled for:** Dart product mode (that is Flutter release mode).

 See [Dart build modes](https://github.com/dart-lang/site-www/issues/4436) or [Flutter build modes](https://docs.flutter.dev/testing/build-modes).